George Hendrik Breitner: Legacy

 Breitner introduced a social realism to the Netherlands that created shock waves similar to that of Courbet and Manet's in France.
 In his early years, the corn merchant A.P. van Stolk, who was interested in art, played an influential role.
 He financially supported the young painter from 1877 to 1883, but his conservative taste clashed with Breitner's particular style.

 The discovery in 1996 of a large collection of photographic prints and negatives made clear that Breitner was also a talented photographer of street life in the city.
 Sometimes he made various pictures of the same subject, from different perspectives or in different weather conditions.
 Photos sometimes formed the immediate example for a particular painting, for instance the girls in kimono.
 On other occasions, Breitner used photography for general reference, to capture an atmosphere, a light effect or the weather in the city at a particular moment.
+In 2021, a photograph by Breitner (Hangboogstraat 23 in Amsterdam) was included in the Netherlands Photo Museum's permanent exhibition Gallery of Honour of Dutch Photography, consisting of 99 photographs.

 Breitner is remembered in a Dutch figure of speech: when the streets are grey and rainy, people of Amsterdam whisper grimly "Echt Breitnerweer" (Typical Breitnerweather).

 Art market

 Girl in a Red Kimono realized €582,450 at a Christie's Amsterdam sale in October 2003.
 The purchaser was Robert Noortman.
 The model for the painting was Geesje Kwak, the subject of a series of seven paintings and studies by Breitner of a girl dressed in a red or white kimono lying on a bed or standing before a mirror.
 The painting is considered a high point of Dutch Japonisme.

 In April 2005, Rokin with the Nieuwezijdskapel, Amsterdam realized €415,200 at Christie's, Amsterdam.

-Gezicht op Keizersgracht hoek Reguliersgrach (An Elegant Lady Strolling Along a Canal in Amsterdam) realized €760,250 at an October 2007 Christie's Amsterdam sale.
+Gezicht op Keizersgracht hoek Reguliersgracht (An Elegant Lady Strolling Along a Canal in Amsterdam) realized €760,250 at an October 2007 Christie's Amsterdam sale.
 The scene is a noted beauty spot in Amsterdam and the palette rather brighter than Breitner's norm, although still muted by comparison with his French counterparts.